 After I realized clients struggle because they can't visualize, I had to change how consultations worked.

+Not the fabrics I showed.
+Not how I explained things.
 But the entire structure of the meeting.

 Because if the problem was the gap between fabric sample and reality, then my job wasn't to describe the vision better.